The Voice of a Woman

-The Voice of a Woman (VOW) is an organization founded by Maureen A. Bryan in 2009, as a platform for the works of women filmmakers, artists and thought leaders internationally.
-The Voice of a Woman Festival, Awards, Talks and Masterclasses are presented each year in London, New York and Cannes.
+The Voice of a Woman (VOW) & Voices In Art (VIA), is an organization founded by Maureen A. Bryan in 2009 to exhibit the works of artists in film, contemporary art and music.
+THE VOICE OF A WOMAN FESTIVAL | VOW FEST has been presented each year in London, New York, Cannes and Jamaica.

 History

-Maureen A. Bryan, founder and chief executive officer of The Voice of a Woman (VOW), earned a master's degree in directing from The Actors Studio in New York (1994) and worked in theatre, film, television and communications, as well as developing programs for youth in communities of greatest need internationally, before establishing VOW as a platform not only to feature the creative work of women in the arts but also "to help build a greater awareness of social justice, civil and human rights issues globally".
+Maureen A. Bryan, founder and chief executive officer of VOW & VIA, earned a master's degree in directing theatre from The Actors Studio in New York (1994) under its President (actor) Paul Newman and later the director Arthur Penn and actors Ellen Burstyn, Al Pacino, Harvey Keitel.

-In 2012 The Voice of a Woman Awards was launched at the National Portrait Gallery.
-Over the years the festival has featured a curated program of talks and film screenings, as well as contemporary art exhibitions in collaborations with Getty Images, the Associated Press and various international NGO’s such as Amnesty International and others.
+Sponsored by HBO THE VOICE OF A WOMAN FESTIVAL has featured a curated program of film screenings and talks, live music performances, and contemporary art exhibitions, while amplifying issues related to women and girls and the works of international NGO’s such as Amnesty International, Human Rights Watch and others.

-Since 2016, VOW has also held an annual film festival in New York City.
+Since 2016, VOW has held its annual film festival in New York City sponsored by HBO.

-In November 2018, the Voice of a Woman Festival, sponsored by Miu Miu, HBO and Kodak, was held at the Museum of Modern Art (MoMA) in New York, featuring the work of film directors, photographers, artists, actors and filmmakers such as Agnès Varda, Ava DuVernay, So Yong Kim, Crystal Moselle, Zoe Cassavetes, Chloë Sevigny, Naomi Kawase, Haifaa Al Mansour, Dakota Fanning, Hiam Abbass, Miranda July, Massy Tadjedin, Giada Colagrande, Lucrecia Martel, Alice Rohrwacher, Ming Smith, Lynn Hershman Leeson, and Adepero Oduye.
+In November 2018, THE VOICE OF A WOMAN FESTIVAL, sponsored by Miu Miu, HBO and Kodak, was held at the Museum of Modern Art (MoMA) in New York City, featuring the work of such artists and filmmakers as Agnès Varda, Ava DuVernay, So Yong Kim, Elizabeth Columba, Crystal Moselle, Zoe Cassavetes, Chloë Sevigny, Naomi Kawase, Haifaa Al Mansour, Dakota Fanning, Hiam Abbass, Miranda July, Massy Tadjedin, Giada Colagrande, Lucrecia Martel, Alice Rohrwacher, Ming Smith, Lynn Hershman Leeson, and Adepero Oduye.
+In the same year THE VOICE OF A WOMAN FESTIVAL JAMAICA was launched featuring Grace Jones in Kingston and Ochio Rios as part of a campaign to End Violence Against Women and Girls.

 The Voice of a Woman Awards

-The VOW Awards were first presented in 2012 and recipients in the UK, US and France have included: Scilla Elworthy, Nicola Benedetti, Zoë Wanamaker, Camilla Beeput, Sylvia Syms, Esther Anderson, Alison Owen, Kim Longinotto, Darnell Martin, Alison Owen, Sarah Gavron, Shola Lynch, Kamala Lopez, Patricia Arquette, Shirin Neshat, Grace Jones, Deeyah Khan, Sarah Gavron, and others.
+In 2012 The Voice of a Woman Awards were launched in London at the National Portrait Gallery.

-Since 2017 VOW has presented the work of women directors of commercials at the Cannes Palais d'Festivals, during Cannes Lions International Festival of Creativity, screening a selection of the best short films – commercials, branded content, dramas, documentaries, and art/experimental films – created by women internationally.
+Recipients in the UK, US and France have included: Ming Smith, Shirin Neshat, Grace Jones, Dr. Scilla Elworthy, Deeyah Khan, Bethanne Hardison, Zoë Wanamaker CBE, Sylvia Syms OBE, Alison Owen, Kim Longinotto, Darnell Martin, Shola Lynch, So Yong Kim, Chloe Sevigny, and others.

-VOW talks
+VOW Talks

-As part of an international travelling series VOW has featured live talk events, with such visionary women as Nina Menkes, Naomie Harris, Shirin Neshat, Deeyah Khan, Kim Longinotto, Sarah Gavron, Germaine Greer, Darnell Martin, Sylvia Syms, Zoe Wanamaker, Grace Jones and Dr. Scilla Elworthy PhD.
+As part of an international traveling series VOW has featured live talk events, which have featured: Nina Menkes, Shirin Neshat, Kim Longinotto, Germaine Greer, Darnell Martin, Grace Jones, Ming Smith, Elizabeth Columba, Deeyah Khan, Dr. Scilla Elworthy PhD, and others.